ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 We have already dealt with the function "echo" which is a built in PHP function that outputs the string, variable, etc. that is being echoed.

-Let’s start with the easiest to understand PHP building blocks (strings) and the functions to modify them.
+Let's start with the easiest to understand PHP building blocks (strings) and the functions to modify them.
 String functions allow you to output your string in different ways.
 This is the kind of function that would be useful for printing an excerpt of a string, or for printing out different versions of your string.
 Changing around the way data is displayed is a common and powerful tool.

-Let’s start off by creating  a string and then walk through the ways we can modify it.
+Let's start off by creating  a string and then walk through the ways we can modify it.

 <p class="file-name">lesson3.php</p>
 ```php